trailheadapps/apex-recipes/force-app/main/default/staticresources/documentation/docs/docs/ApexClassUtilities.md

 ## Methods
 ### `public static getGroupFromClassBody(ApexClass klass)`

-Extracts the &commat;group annotation from a class' body.
+Extracts the `@group` annotation from a class' body.
 Also demonstrates the use of Regex matchers in Apex.

 #### Parameters